 “Nature is always lovely, invincible, glad, whatever is done and suffered by her creatures.
 All scars she heals, whether in rocks or water or sky or hearts.” —John Muir

 It’s been a difficult summer for Yosemite National Park.
-Since June, three visitors have died from hantavirus pulmonary syndrome, a pathogen carried by a common species of deer mouse—one of the many forms of wildlife that call this stunning piece of California wilderness home.
-And since August, as park officials worked furiously to prevent further illness, concerned campers have been rethinking their plans to vacation in one of America’s most awe-inspiring natural landscapes.
+Since June, three visitors have died from hantavirus pulmonary syndrome, a pathogen carried by a common species of deer mouse—one of the many forms of wildlife that makes its home in this stunning piece of wilderness.
+And since August, as park officials have worked furiously to prevent further illness, concerned campers have been rethinking their plans to vacation in one of America’s most awe-inspiring landscapes.

-Thus, as the weather turns cooler and the summer crowds blissfully subside, we shouldn’t forget the promise of Yosemite National Park—wild and untamed as it may be.
-Certain cabins at the legendary Curry Village remain closed after the HPS scare, but other campsites, tent cabins, and lodge rooms are open, inviting visitors to experience what John Muir—the legendary champion and protector of Yosemite’s wilderness—viewed as America’s most sacred cathedral.
+Thus, as the weather turns cooler and the summer crowds subside, we shouldn’t forget the promise of Yosemite National Park—wild and untamed as it may be.
+Certain cabins at Curry Village remain closed after the HPS scare, but other campsites, tent cabins, and lodge rooms are open, inviting visitors to experience what John Muir viewed as America’s most sacred cathedral.

 So if you find yourself awestruck in Yosemite Valley, here are some unforgettable ways to spend three days.